dieghernan/dieghernan.github.io/collections/_projects/Bzel.md

 ---
 title: Bzel
 subtitle: A Pebble <i class="fas fa-skull-crossbones"></i> project
-excerpt: Bzel integrates the bezel into your watchface.
-Display minutes as digits, as a moving dot or as a fill in the bezel
+excerpt: Bzel integrates the bezel into your watch face.
+Display minutes as digits, as a moving dot or as a fill in the bezel.
 tags:
   - discontinued
   - project